seifEddy/hello_robots/README.md

 ## License

-This repository is licensed under the [MIT License](LICENSE).
+This repository is licensed under the [MIT License].
 Feel free to use the code and resources provided here for your own projects.

 ---